lucasveigaf/hash-frontend/README.md

 Hash monorepo containing three packages:

-`frontend`: the main frontend application, which contains the anticipation webcomponent, the base HTML file and the JS entrypoint.
+**frontend**: the main frontend application, which contains the anticipation webcomponent, the base HTML file and the JS entrypoint.
 It makes use of `stylesystem` and `financial-calculator`.

-`stylesystem`: a collection of webcomponents following hash's style system.
+**stylesystem**: a collection of webcomponents following hash's style system.
 It contains several webcomponents such as: `<h-box>`, `<h-flex>` and `<h-currency-input>`.

-`financial-calculator`: a lib for calculating anticipation taxes given a MDR value.
+**financial-calculator**: a lib for calculating anticipation taxes given a MDR value.

+You can check it live at: [https://hash-frontend.netlify.com/](https://hash-frontend.netlify.com/)

 ## Usage